numba/numba/docs/source/reference/pysupported.rst

 Numba supports (Unicode) strings in Python 3.
-Strings can be passed into :term:`nopython mode` as arguments, as well as constructed and returned from :term:`nopython mode` mode.
+Strings can be passed into :term:`nopython mode` as arguments, as well as constructed and returned from :term:`nopython mode` .
 As in Python, slices (even of length 1) return a new, reference counted string.
 Optimized code paths for efficiently accessing single characters may be introduced in the future.